-I/We hereby authorize the following companies or individuals to submit applications on my/our behalf.
-I/We also understand that once a permit/application is submitted that all future correspondence may be directed to said agent(s).
+I/We, the owner(s) of the subject property, understand that by completing this form I/We hereby authorize to act as my/our agent.
+I/We understand that said agent will be authorized to submit applications/permits on my/our behalf.
+I also understand that once a permit/application has been submitted that all future correspondence may be directed to said agent.